mfeldt/AOSAT/paper.md

 in the astronomical community these days, and `AOSAT` may be used stand-alone, integrated into a simulation environment, or can easily be extended according to a user's needs.
-Standalone operation requires the user to provide the residual wavefront frames provided by the SCAO simulation package, the aperture mask (pupil) used for the simulation, and a custom setup file describing the simulation/analysis configuration.
-In it's standard form, `AOSAT`'s "tearsheet" functionality will then run all standard analyzers, providing an informative plot collection on properties such as the point-spread function (PSF) and its quality, residual tip-tilt, the impact of pupil fragmentation, residual optical aberration modes both static and dynamic, the expected
+Standalone operation requires the user to provide the residual wavefront frames provided by the SCAO simulation package used, the aperture mask (pupil) used for the simulation, and a custom setup file describing the simulation/analysis configuration.
+In its standard form, `AOSAT`'s "tearsheet" functionality will then run all standard analyzers, providing an informative plot collection on properties such as the point-spread function (PSF) and its quality, residual tip-tilt, the impact of pupil fragmentation, residual optical aberration modes both static and dynamic, the expected